Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

-\begin{itemize} \item Geometric parameters $A^{\pm,\mathrm{sep}}$ and $L^{\pm,\mathrm{sep}}$ are considered known because they can be obtained from the manufacturer and not change with the battery degradation. \item Physical and chemical property parameters $M^{\pm}$, $\rho^{\pm}$, $R_r^{\pm}$, $k_r^{\pm}$ and $U_{\mathrm{OCP}}^{\pm}$ reflect inherent characteristics of active materials, which remain unchanged during the degradation process.
-Thus, for widely studied commercial batteries, values of these parameters are available and considered known~\cite{AutoLion}. \item Initial values of material composition parameters $\varepsilon_{s}^{\pm}$ and $\varepsilon_{e}^{\pm}$ can also be obtained from the manufacturer.
-However, some of them will change with the battery degradation since some side reactions directly consume active materials or electrolyte.
+For such a number of parameters, common identification approaches that optimize all parameters together are likely to obtain unreasonable results, as explained in the introduction.
+From the identification perspective, not every parameter needs to be identified.
+In this work, the parameters to be identified are determined manually based on their mechanisms. \begin{itemize} \item The geometric parameters $A^{\pm,\mathrm{sep}}$ and $L^{\pm,\mathrm{sep}}$ are considered known because they can be obtained from the manufacturer and they will not change during the degradation. \item The material and chemical parameters $M^{\pm}$, $\rho^{\pm}$, $R_r^{\pm}$, $k_r^{\pm}$ and $U_{\mathrm{OCP}}^{\pm}$ reflect the inherent characteristics of active materials.
+For commonly used materials in commercial batteries, their values are available.
+In addition, they will not change during the degradation.
+Thus, they are considered known. \item Althouth the initial values of the composition parameters $\varepsilon_{s}^{\pm}$ and $\varepsilon_{e}^{\pm}$ can be obtained from the manufacturer.
+They might change during the degradation.
 Thus, they need to be identified.
-Since the lifespan of commercial LIBs can commonly reach thousands of cycles, the rate of material composition loss is quite slow. \item Among transport parameters, the film resistance over active particles, $R_f^{\pm}$, is the product of side reactions and can be treated as material composition parameters.
-The remainders, $R_c$, $\sigma_s^{\pm}$, $t_+^0$, $D_s^{\pm}$, $\kappa$ and $D_e$, are not only determined by material properties, but also affected by the composition, temperature, concentration, etc. Generally, they are more volatile than material composition parameters and need to be identified more often to keep the accuracy of the battery model. \end{itemize}
+It is noteworthy that the changes in composition parameters are usually prolonged. \item Among ohmic parameters, the SEI/CEI resistance $R_f^{\pm}$ are caused by the side reaction product accumulation.
+Their changing trajectories are directly related to the composition parameters.
+The rest parameters $R_c$, $\sigma_s^{\pm}$ and $\kappa$ are not explicitly related to the composition change, but can still vary with the SOH.
+Thus, they all need to be identified. \item Diffusion parameters are like ohmic parameters that can vary with the SOH and need to be identified. \item Macro parameters that reflect the external characteristics of the battery are derived from the above micro parameters after the identification. \end{itemize}

-Considering features of different parameters, the identification is decomposed into two approaches on separated time-scales from a practical point of view.
-Specifically, the quasi-static test is designed to identify material composition parameters without the knowledge of transport parameters.
-The test does not have to be conducted too often.
-The dynamic test is designed to identify transport parameters.
-The test has to be conducted more often to track dynamic characteristics of the battery.
-The sketch of the proposed identification framework is shown in the right of Fig.~\ref{fig:paramgroup}.
+The entire identification procedure is decomposed into two steps to separate the contributions of different parameters.
+Specifically, two sequenced tests, the quasi-static and dynamic tests, are designed.
+In the quasi-static test, the battery is operated near a static status where only $\varepsilon_{s}^{\pm}$ are directly observable.
+In the dynamic test, the battery is operated at an active status where all parameters affect the voltage.
+The sketch of the entire identification framework is shown in Fig.~\ref{fig:diag2}.